OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/secchi/secchi_prep.md

 ### 3.1 Read in data

 Prelimary filtering to remove duplicate values within datasets (eg profiles) and between datasets.
+ - Check of initial smhi and ices datasets for observations from BHI regions 5 & 6 (The Sound) - region 5 all have a coastal designation.
+ICES data for region 6 includes both coastal and offshore but only 3 data points offshore from 2000- present.
+SMHI data contains no observations from region 6.

 ``` r
 ## read in secchi data